 Feedback to you during the evaluation about your diagnosis and treatment options.

 A written diagnostic evaluation report with treatment suggestions for your ongoing or future treatment, which is tailored to your specific symptoms and treatment needs.
 We will give this report to you; with your written consent, we will also send it to your treatment providers.
-The report is less detailed than the report for the full-day evaluation.

 You are welcome to involve family members or significant others in your evaluation.
 When evaluating a child or adolescent, we will involve parents/legal guardians in some of the evaluation.